woojiahao/woojiahao.github.io/README.md

 - [ ] Use fragments to organise queries
 - [ ] Render the markdown files of each project in the project listing?
 - [ ] Use multiple filesystem configuration
+- [ ] Properly configure each component to receive the right prop types